The effects of micro-managing your next-action lists and how to keep your lists up to date.

 Try it now: Review your current next-action list setup:

 • Remove the “today” list if you have one.
-Merge the tasks it into your other next action list.
+Merge the tasks into your other next action list.
 Use next action lists when deciding what to do next.

 • Remove any prioritization from your list.
 No stars.
 No flags.
 No due dates.
 No rank.
 No order.